Christina Giorgio – Arts Business and Creative Life Consultant

 Christina has has assisted artists practicing a range of art forms with their professional development, incorporating a business model in the creation of artistic and employment opportunities.
 She has worked as a freelance project manager and facilitator, full time cultural development worker as well as a consultant through her business Creative Consultancies.

-In her own arts practice Christina has had films screened internationally and has a deep love of acting, but has found her creative home in music.
-A singer songwriter, she writes, records, performs and cherishes expressing herself through her folk-fusion originals.
+In her own arts practice Christina has had films screened internationally, loves acting for theatre, but has found her creative home in music.
+A singer songwriter, she writes, records and performs her folk-pop originals.
 She has explored fair trade fashion, does web and graphic design and generally lives and breathes creativity in her working life.

 Lainie Anderson – Arts-Marketing Consultant